Sycration/bad_minecraft_checker/README.md

 Use the format `username:password` in a text file,
 Use the `-h` flag for help, `-l` to choose the list of accounts

+---
+To build/install, cargo build like normal

+Binaries in releases